Hierarchical Multistage Gaussian Signaling Games in Noncooperative Communication and Control Systems: Problem Description

 As seen in Fig. \ref{fig:model}, we have two agents: Sender (S) and Receiver (R), who select signaling rules under different objectives.
-For stage $k$, S selects the signaling rule $\eta_k(\cdot)$ from the policy space $\Omega_k$, which is the set of all Borel measurable functions from $\mathbb{R}^{kp}$ to $\mathbb{R}^{p}$, i.e., $\eta_k\in\Omega_k$, such that $\ry_k = \eta_k(\rx_{[1,k]}^o)$.
-On the other side, R selects the signaling rule $\gamma_k(\cdot)$ from the policy space $\Gamma_k$, which is the set of all Borel measurable functions from $\mathbb{R}^{kp}$ to $\mathbb{R}^t$, i.e., $\gamma_k \in \Gamma_k$, such that $\ru_k = \gamma_k(\ry_{[1,k]})$.
-S and R have quadratic finite horizon cost functions\footnote{We provide these functions explicitly in the following sections under different scenarios, e.g., strategic information disclosure and control.} $J_S(\eta_{[1,n]};\gamma_{[1,n]})$ and $J_R(\eta_{[1,n]};\gamma_{[1,n]})$, respectively, while each signaling rule implicitly depends on the other.
+For stage $k$, S selects the signaling rule $\eta_k(\cdot)$ from the policy space $\Omega_k$, which is the set of all Borel measurable functions from $\mathbb{R}^{kp}$ to $\mathbb{R}^{p}$, i.e., $\eta_k\in\Omega_k$, such that $\ry_k = \eta_k(\rx_{[1,k]})$ {\cb almost everywhere over $\mathbb{R}^p$}.
+On the other side, R selects the signaling rule $\gamma_k(\cdot)$ from the policy space $\Gamma_k$, which is the set of all Borel measurable functions from $\mathbb{R}^{kp}$ to $\mathbb{R}^t$, i.e., $\gamma_k \in \Gamma_k$, such that $\ru_k = \gamma_k(\ry_{[1,k]})$ {\cb almost everywhere over $\mathbb{R}^t$}.
+S and R have different quadratic finite horizon cost functions\footnote{We provide these functions explicitly in the following sections in {\cb noncooperative communication and control scenarios}.} $J_S(\eta_{[1,n]};\gamma_{[1,n]})$ and $J_R(\eta_{[1,n]};\gamma_{[1,n]})$, respectively, while each signaling rule implicitly depends on the other.
 In the following, we introduce a hierarchical equilibrium concept for the signaling rules with respect to these cost functions, $J_S$ and $J_R$.
 Particularly, we consider the situation where there is a hierarchy between the agents in the announcement of the policies such that S leads the game by announcing and sticking to his/her policies beforehand and R reacts to those policies accordingly.
 We can model such a scheme as a Stackelberg game between the players \cite{BasarBook} such that the leader, i.e., S, chooses his signaling rule based on the corresponding best response of the follower, i.e., R.

 Due to the hierarchy, R's signaling rule $\gamma_k$ can depend on S's signaling rules $\eta_{[1,k]}$.
 In order to explicitly show the dependence on S's policies, henceforth, we denote R's policies by\footnote{Without loss of generality, we can also consider that $\gamma_k(\eta_{[1,n]}) = \gamma_k(\eta_{[1,k]})$.} $\gamma_k(\eta_{[1,k]})$, i.e., $\gamma_k(\eta_{[1,k]})(\ry_k) := \gamma_k(\ry_{[1,k]})$.
 Then, for each $n$-tuple of policies $\eta_k \in \Omega_k$, $k=1,\ldots,n$, we let $\React_R(\eta_{[1,n]})$ be the reaction set of R, as a subset of $\bigtimes_{k=1}^n \Gamma_k$.
 For finite-horizon objectives, we have